Think you are suffering from Fecal Incontinence?

 Why Digestive Care Center?

-Digestive Care Center offers a comprehensive approach to the treatment of fecal incontinence through the focused expertise and combined experience of our physical therapists, gastroenterologists and colorectal surgeons.
-This collaborative approach allows us to deliver advanced options to our patients, which include sacral nerve stimulation with InterStim, non-surgical gel injections (Solesta), behavioral therapy for biofeedback and the latest surgical options.
+Digestive Care Center offers a comprehensive approach to the treatment of fecal incontinence through the focused expertise and combined experience of our physical therapists, gastroenterologists and nurse practitioners.
+This collaborative approach allows us to deliver advanced options to our patients, which include sacral nerve stimulation with InterStim, non-surgical gel injections (Solesta), and behavioral therapy for biofeedback.

 Treating Fecal Incontinence